-For the summarization task, we see that typical sampling provides a comprehensive and coherent summary of the article, quite similar to that of beam search.
+\paragraph{Qualitative Performance.} We present some examples of text generated according to each of the decoding strategies in \cref{tab:abs_examples,tab:summ_examples}.
+For both of the tasks, we choose the example with ID 1 in the respective test set and provide examples from each of the decoding strategies, employing the hyperparameter values that lead to the best human scores in \cref{tab:summ,tab:stories_large}.
+For the summarization task, we see that locally typical sampling provides a comprehensive and coherent summary of the article, quite similar to that of beam search.
 In comparison, the text produced by temperature sampling is not necessarily coherent; text from nucleus sampling and top-$k$ sampling misses some of the important information in the article, e.g., the charges of burglary and arson.

-While the qualitative performance of story generation are much more subjective, typical sampling arguably provides the most fluent story amongst all the decoding strategies.
-Other stories lack coherency and even within the first few sentences, we see repeated phrases and words.
-Together, these results suggest that typical sampling may indeed produce more desirable text.
+While the qualitative performance in story generation is much more subjective, locally typical sampling arguably provides the most fluent story amongst all the decoding strategies.
+Other stories lack coherence and, even within the first few sentences, we see repeated phrases and words.
+Together, these results suggest that locally typical sampling may indeed produce more desirable text.